mpalash/aliakbarmehta/_content/planktonian-people.md

 children:
   - plank ~ Small is Beautiful – II
 ---
-*Planktonian People* is an ongoing series of ink, watercolour, and digital works on paper. the series portrays human, non-human and hybrid beings as a cast of time-travellers...
+*Planktonian People* is an ongoing series of ink, watercolour, and digital works on paper. the series portrays _human/non-human hybrids, Mutants, Androids and Cyborgs_ as a cast of time-travellers, constantly in the past, present and the future.